torbiak/torbiak.github.io-hugo/content/post/same_colors_in_terminal_and_vim/index.md

 # Configuring the terminal

 Permanently changing the color palette is different for each terminal.
-My terminal's config format wasn't supported by 4TCSD and I couldn't find any other tools to convert between formats on the command line so I wrote a quick-and-dirty script in Python called [`conv4bit`](https://github.com/torbiak/conv4bit/blob/main/conv4bit.py).
-Alternatively, terminal.sexy supports different export formats than 4TCSD, so exporting for xterm from 4TCSD and importing that as Xresources in terminal.sexy might be helpful.
+My terminal's config format wasn't supported by 4TCSD and I initially couldn't find any other tools to convert between formats on the command line so I wrote a quick-and-dirty script in Python called [`conv4bit`](https://github.com/torbiak/conv4bit/blob/main/conv4bit.py).
+Later I realized that the converter for terminal.sexy also has a command-line interface: [termcolors](https://github.com/stayradiated/termcolors). terminal.sexy supports different export formats than 4TCSD, so exporting for xterm from 4TCSD and importing that as Xresources in terminal.sexy might be helpful.

 A lot of terminals support using xterm-style OSC 4/10/11/12 escapes to change the 4-bit palette on-the-fly, which is especially convenient for trying out and editing themes.
 I had fun cloning the [Gogh](https://github.com/Gogh-Co/Gogh) repo, applying one of its themes with `conv4bit -ofmt osc "themes/${theme:?}" -`, and then attaching to an existing tmux session to preview the theme in a variety of situations.